xavxyz/nova-dark-theme/README.md

 ###### Disclaimer
 This a quick-n-dirty demo package to show a simple customization of Nova's base-theme.

-It is not-well done at all, you should not use it ;)
+It is not that pretty.
+If you think you can do something arty, PRs welcomed :)